 Don’t be surprised if one day a team of auditors shows up to ask how and where you dump your debris.
-Foreign Object Damage control is a critical safety issue, a quality-control clause in many outsourcing contracts, and a topic of federal and state regulations.
+Foreign Object Damage control is a critical safety issue.
+It is also a quality-control clause in many outsourcing contracts, and a topic of federal and state regulations.

-So, let’s take a look at what to expect and how to prepare for it.
+So, let’s take a look at what to expect and how to prepare to pass a FOD program audit.
 For instance, examples of questions that they might ask include:

 - Are FOD-sensitive areas designated with signage and/or other visual markings?